2ee4jnufew/Loptomp/articles/SAVES.md

 The development of the site design and its skeleton will continue until the end of the 1st quarter of 2025.
 After approvals and corrections, development of the technical part of the site __will begin and will continue until the 3rd quarter of 2025__.

+List of work

+* Make pages using by ReactJS, JS, CSS.
+* Make registration system and connect MySQL.
+  * Login system by game base.
+* Add images to website and send to test it.